cloudtracer/ThreatPinchLookup/README.md

 - [ZoomEye](https://www.zoomeye.org/) for IPv4 lookups.
 - [BlockChain.info](https://blockchain.info/) for Bitcoin lookups.
 - [Bitcoin Whos Who](http://bitcoinwhoswho.com/) for Bitcoin lookups.
+- [PulseDive](https://pulsedive.com) for IPv4, FQDN and URL lookups.
 - Add your own in the developers options page!

 ## Need a new integration?